You Are Not Your Shame

 And when we are out of integrity we don’t feel worthy and deserving of having a great life.

-Fearing that we are our shame and that others will reject us if they know our “horrid truths,” most people try to hide or run away from their shame.
+Fearing that we are our shame and that others will reject us if they know our “horrid truths” or see our true selves, most people try to hide or run away from their shame.
 They get busy in other areas of their life, trying to distance themselves from their shame.
 However, as is true with anything we fear or try to get away from, it is when we resist something that it holds on tighter.

 “The only way out is through.”

-The most potent antidote for toxic shame is sharing our secrets with others.
+The most potent antidote for toxic shame is sharing our secrets with others and learning to love ourselves.
 It is when we speak our truth and share our shameful stories that a weight is lifted and an incredible amount of energy is unleashed.
-Suddenly there’s space for compassion and forgiveness.
+Suddenly there’s space for compassion and forgiveness, for ourselves, our bodies, and for others.
 This is why after every workshop I lead, people are amazed that they feel lighter, are walking taller, and feel an inner radiance emanating from within…it is because they have released themselves from the shackles of shame.

 This week I invite you to find someone you trust completely – whether it be a friend, family member, coach, or mental health professional – and share a piece of your own shame.
 Begin with whatever feels comfortable.
 Baby steps are welcome.
 The point is to give yourself the opportunity for deep connection and the support of another.